jamesking666666/Agent-Based-LLMs-Evaluator/README.md

 <img width="2160" height="1516" alt="Fig 1" src="https://github.com/user-attachments/assets/e1791ebf-dd03-4d7e-9854-5e645c14d064" />
-Fig.1 The Agent-Based LLMs Evaluator consists of three key modules.
-The 'Database Integration' module, shown in green, stores and organizes model data for evaluation, using MySQL for management.
-The 'Agentic AI Applications' module, in red, based on Dify architecture, enables agent-database interaction for data query and update.
-The 'Agent Interaction Model Design' module, colored purple, designs chat - based evaluation processes, generating visualizations and data outputs to enhance user experience.
+Fig. 1 The agent-based LLM evaluator consists of three key modules.
+The 'Database Integration' module, which is shown in green, stores and organizes model data for evaluation and uses MySQL for management.
+The 'Agentic AI Applications' module, which is shown in red and is based on the Dify architecture, enables agent–database interaction for data query and update.
+The 'Agent Interaction Model Design' module, which is shown in purple, designs chat-based evaluation processes and generates visualizations and data outputs to enhance the user experience.